-1) Apply any fixed name-changes from an imported text file.

-2) Apply any Regular Expression reformatting

-3) Remove any file name, or use a fixed name,
+- 1) Apply any fixed name-changes from an imported text file then - 2) Apply any Regular Expression reformatting then - 3) Remove any file name, or use a fixed name,

+then

 4) Perform any text substitutions

+then

 5) Perform any changes of case

+then

 6) Remove n digits from the start, middle or end of the filename, and optionally remove certain characters, and/or all characters, and/or all digits and/or all symbols and/or all high-ascii characters.

+then

 7) Move any text from the start, middle or end of the filename to the start, middle or end of the filename

-8) Add any prefixes or suffixes, or apply text to the middle of the filename.
-Suffixes are added at the end of the filename, i.e. before any file extension
+then

+then

 9) Apply any "auto-date" text as a prefix or suffix.
 "Sep" is the text to insert between the filename and the date; "Seg" is the separator between the day, month, year, hour, minute and second segments.
 Or you can use a custom format.